The Sustainable City Overview

 THE SUSTAINABLE SCHOOL

-Being part of a sustainable community, the school will take advantage of the readily accessible healthy, safe, natural, outdoor, green spaces in the community.
-It will also integrate all the sustainable features already installed throughout the development.
+Fairgreen International School is able to take advantage of the readily accessible healthy, safe, natural, outdoor, green spaces in the community.
+It also integrates all the sustainable features already installed throughout the development.

-The design of the school will enable classrooms to open out to naturally cooled areas ventilated by wind towers.
-There will be shaded outdoor learning spaces using natural sunlight.
-By opening the building structure towards the surrounding Sustainable City, the vegetation of the city will continue onto the school grounds, into the school itself and on its facades.
+The design of the school enables classrooms to open out to naturally cooled areas ventilated by wind towers.
+There are shaded outdoor learning spaces using natural sunlight.
+By opening the building structure towards the surrounding Sustainable City, the vegetation of the city continues onto the school grounds, into the school itself and on its facades.

-The school will make use of the various facilities in The Sustainable City, such as the bio-domes, Science Museum and Diamond Innovation Centre and will become a focal point within the community.
-Teachers will employ the most advanced technology and teaching techniques to develop the students’ basic skills as well as to enable them to appreciate and learn about their environment.
+The school makes use of the various facilities in The Sustainable City, such as the bio-domes, Science Museum and Diamond Innovation Centre and has become a focal point within the community.
+Teachers employ the most advanced technology and teaching techniques to develop the students’ basic skills as well as to enable them to appreciate and learn about their environment.

-Danish architectural firm CEBRA, together with landscape architect SLA, began developing the project in December 2015 with the aim of completing it in time for the September 2017 school year.
+Danish architectural firm CEBRA, together with landscape architect SLA, began developing the project in December 2015 and the school opened in September 2018.